 Due to COVID-19, this event has been cancelled for 2020.
 Please watch this site for 2021 dates.

-The University of Mary is pleased to offer Level 1 and Level 3 Orff Training June 4-15, 2018.
+The University of Mary is pleased to offer Levels I and II Orff Training.
 The training is approved by the American Orff-Schulwerk Association and is sponsored by the University of Mary Music Department and Prairie Winds Orff Chapter.

 The Training includes the following:

 Elaine Larson returns to the University of Mary this summer as the Level I basic teacher.
 Her professional career spans more than thirty-five years in music education with students ranging in ages from preschool to adults.
 She has taught Level I basic pedagogy, movement, and special interest courses in numerous teacher education programs, including the University of Alaska, George Mason University, Dearborn Public Schools, and the University of St. Thomas.
 She has also presented at numerous AOSA conferences, chapter workshops, and internationally for the Hong Kong Orff Association.
 Her special interest is in integrated curriculum, which led her to co-found Kaleidoscope School of Arts and Science in 2004.
 Elaine has served as the AOSA Region I Representative in addition to other AOSA committees.
 She resides in Kenai, Alaska, where she continues to write and present in the area of integrated curriculum.
 Her hobbies include traveling, hiking, reading, and playing with her three grandsons.

 Level II Pedagogy by Donna Fleetwood